kelvinsima2/Kelvin_Portfolio/README.md

 <b>Figure 1</b>

 ## [Project 2: Student Results Monitoring System](https://github.com/kelvinsima2/Student-Results)
-- This project involves the use of students' test results obtained from the 20COP504 module at Loughborough University.
-Data colleted from students that rated the difficulty of the module was also used.
+- This project involves the use of students' [test results](https://github.com/kelvinsima2/Student-Results/blob/main/TestResultCSV%20files.zip) obtained from the 20COP504 module at Loughborough University.
+Data collected from students that rated the [difficulty of the module](https://github.com/kelvinsima2/Student-Results/blob/main/StudentRate.csv) was also used.
-- The test results data was cleaned, formatted and stored in a database using Python.
+- The test results data was cleaned, formatted and stored in a database using a [Jupyter Notebook in Python](https://github.com/kelvinsima2/Student-Results/blob/main/CW1.ipynb).
-- Python modules that obtained an individual student's test results, analyzed student performance as well as identifying underperforming and hardworking students were developed.
+- Python modules that obtained an individual student's [test results](https://github.com/kelvinsima2/Student-Results/blob/main/testResults.py), analyzed [student performance](https://github.com/kelvinsima2/Student-Results/blob/main/studentPerformance.py) as well as identifying [underperforming](https://github.com/kelvinsima2/Student-Results/blob/main/underperformingStudent.py) and [hardworking](https://github.com/kelvinsima2/Student-Results/blob/main/hardworkingStudents.py) students were developed.
-- A python main program which provided the required menu options to the module leader for the program functionalities was created using the tkinter library.
+- A python [main program](https://github.com/kelvinsima2/Student-Results/blob/main/menu.py) which provided the required menu options to the module leader for the program functionalities was created using the tkinter library.